10 Most-Read @CHM Blogs of 2017

 By CHM Editorial Team | June 29, 2017

 This year, much of CHM’s curatorial team is taking a comprehensive look at the evolution of the iPhone with the iPhone 360 project.
 The main techniques are oral histories, collecting software, documents, objects and more, and both public and private events.
-The team represents an internal collaboration between the Exponential Center, whose director Marguerite Gong Hancock is coordinating the overall effort, Hansen Hsu and David Brock of the Center for Software History, historian John Markoff, senior curator Dag Spicer, and myself of the Internet History Program.
+The team represents an internal collaboration between the Exponential Center, whose director Marguerite Gong Hancock is coordinating the overall effort, Hansen Hsu and David Brock of the Software History Center, historian John Markoff, senior curator Dag Spicer, and myself of the Internet History Program.

 So together let’s wish the iPhone a very happy 10th birthday!
 In the words of the late Steve Jobs, “it’s magic.”
 Follow this list to retrace the journey.